 Tip 3 – Aim high

 If your child scores 52 out of 56 for MCQs consistently, skip this.

 If your child gets 36 / 56, aim for 44 and above.

 If your child gets 44 /56, aim for 50 and above.

-Take this example “The ball slows down as kinetic energy is converted to heat energy due to overcoming friction.
+Take this example “The ball slows down as kinetic energy is converted to heat energy due to friction.
 Eventually, the ball comes to a stop.”

-Writing that 2 sentences awards your child 1 mark.
+Writing those 2 sentences awards your child 1 mark.

 The MCQ simply reads the question, analyse the options and get the correct answers.

 It is WAAY easier to get two marks in the MCQ.

 Yet, I have been seeing students obsessed with pulling up their OEQ marks when their MCQs are in the 40 to 44 mark range.

 Work on the MCQs for weaker topics.

 (Go to Tip 1 and 2 on boosting MCQs quickly)